tryigit/PlayIntegrityFix/README.md

 https://xdaforums.com/t/tools-zips-scripts-osm0sis-odds-and-ends-multiple-devices-platforms.2239421/post-89173470

+> [!NOTE]
-The only method to pass the strong test is gsf hook and a lot of knowledge.
+> The only method to pass the strong test is gsf hook and a lot of knowledge.
 I can't help you with this.

+> [!TIP]
-Telegram: @chinacloudgroup
+> Telegram: @chinacloudgroup

+> [!NOTE]
-I do not share my own projects on github (This project is only for update) So this is a fork.
-You can see whose project I forked in the changelog
+> I do not share my own projects on github (This project is only for update) So this is a fork.
+You can see whose project I forked in the changelog.